-Third, 70 percent of the tangible property owned or leased by the taxpayer must be "QOZ business property" - i.e., tangible (real or personal) property that meets the Acquisition Specifications, Holding Period Specifications, and Use Specifications outlined above (determined by substituting "QOZ business" for "QOF" where it appears above).
-Open question: What does it mean for income to be derived from, and property to be used in, the active conduct of a business in a QOZ?
+Third, 70% of the tangible property owned or leased by the taxpayer must be "QOZ business property" - i.e., tangible (real or personal) property that meets the Acquisition Specifications, Holding Period Specifications, and Use Specifications outlined above (determined by substituting "QOZ business" for "QOF" where it appears above).

+What does it mean for income to be derived from the active conduct of a business in a QOZ?